RightbrainAI/rightbrain-sdk-demo/README.md

 };
 ```

-The config uses Next.js's environment loading to safely access your credentials.
 The CLI will use this configuration to generate type-safe SDK code in the `src/generated` directory.

 ### 2. Authentication